 Process for paying for water consumption

 Tenants do not receive a water bill directly from the local water service provider.
-The lessor will receive and pay the bill, and then seek reimbursement from the tenant for the water consumption component of the bill.
+The landlord will receive and pay the bill, and then seek reimbursement from the tenant for the water consumption component of the bill.

-The lessor must provide the tenant with a copy of the water bill or other evidence of the amount of water consumed to verify the amount being charged.
+The landlord must provide the tenant with a copy of the water bill or other evidence of the amount of water consumed to verify the amount being charged.
 The tenant then has one month to pay the amount owing.

 Access to concessions and hardship arrangements

-As tenants are not direct customers of a water utility, they are not covered by the concessions and hardship arrangements that apply to homeowners.
+As tenants are not direct customers of a water utility, they are not covered by the concessions and hardship arrangements that apply to home-owners.